PK2 Opening!We are opening the PreK-2 class February 1st. Apply now!

 Welcome in Middle School!

 Middle school is a total new cycle for children.
 They begin to evolve towards being a teenager while still in need for structure and adult support.
 At this age, kids start to have mixed feelings about independence and guidelines.
-This is why the cycle’s first year – 6th grade – is so important.
+This is why Middle School is so important.

-To help you navigate through this key moment, we have created a 6th grade curriculum guide that presents a summary of our approach and curriculum.
+To help you navigate through our Middle School cycles, we have created curriculum guides for each grade.
+These comprehensive fact sheets are a summary of our approach and curriculum.
+Download them now!

 Top things to know